By Craig // July 17, 2012 // 28 Comments

 Looking for travel tips on what to do in Chicago?

-Lisa share’s with us her insider tips on what to do in Chicago for those looking for the best things to see and do, where to eat, stay, drink, and play.
+In this post Lisa share’s with us her insider tips on the best things to do in Chicago for those looking for the best places to eat, stay, drink, and explore.

 Why Visit Chicago?